 For instance, computing helped quietly reshape manufacturing in the 1960s and 1970s.
 A whole class of factory jobs around control, like measuring the temperature of molten steel or the pH of chemical processes, had been going away since the 1950s.
-They were absorbed by a new generation of continuously monitoring sensors and process control systems Initially these were connected to analog computers and electromechanical servo mechanisms.
-But by the 1970s most were mediated by mediated by modern digital electronic computers, greatly reducing the need for humans in the loop.
+They were absorbed by a new generation of continuously monitoring sensors and process control systems.
+Initially these were connected to analog computers and electromechanical servo mechanisms.
+But by the 1970s most were mediated by modern digital electronic computers, greatly reducing the need for humans in the loop.

 It was not yet the single-employee factory projected by French automation pioneer Vaucanson in a 1745 article.3 But such "lights-out" factories have now been built.